zohl/postgresql-simple-bind/README.md

   easier to employ this mechanism rather than write a parser from scratch.

+### pboExplicitCasts
+  Some sql queries may fail due to ambiguous types.
+With this option enabled every expression will be explicitly casted to function argument types.

+### pboOlderCallSyntax
+  Since version `9.5` PostgreSQL supports `=>` for named notations in function calls.
+Older syntax `:=` is supported for backward compatibility.

+### pboDebugQueries
+  When enabled, every generated function will print to `stdout` arguments passed to it.
+Note, this will fail (compile-time) for types without `Show` instances.

 ## Automated generation
   It can be tedious to manually maintain consistent function declarations across the codebase.
 More convenient way is to automatically generate module